 If you’re looking for a foundation that can last through even your longest days, Estée Lauder’s Double Wear Stay-in-Place Foundation is the perfect option.
 Not only is it oil-free and oil-controlling, but it’s also waterproof and transfer-resistant, so it can last even through the hottest days.
 We also love that it’s available in more than 55 shades, which makes it very easy to find your perfect color match.

-Most longwear foundations offer full coverage, which usually means they can cover acne, dark circles, hyperpigmentation, redness, freckles, and birthmarks without needing any concealer.
+Most longwear formulas offer full coverage, which usually means they can cover acne, dark circles, hyperpigmentation, redness, freckles, and birthmarks without needing any concealer.
 Full-coverage foundation can be an ideal option if you have a lot of imperfections you want to cover, but it can have a heavy look and feel on the skin.
 Many people prefer to save full-coverage longwear foundation for special occasions.

 Choosing a foundation color that matches your skin tone for a seamless look is a challenge for most people.
 In addition to getting the shade right, you also have to find the right undertone.
 Warm-toned skin looks best in foundation with yellow undertones, while cool-toned skin looks best in foundation with pink undertones.
 Neutral-toned skin falls in between.